-Marianne Hirsch is William Peterfield Trent Professor of English and Comparative Literature at Columbia University and Director of the Institute for Research on Women, Gender, and Sexuality.
-She was born in Romania, and educated at Brown University where she received her BA/MA and Ph.D. degrees.
+Marianne Hirsch is William Peterfield Trent Professor of English and Comparative Literature at Columbia University and Professor in the Institute for Research on Women, Gender, and Sexuality.
+She is a member of the American Academy of Arts and Sciences and a former President of the Modern Language Association of America.
+She was born in Romania and educated at Brown University, where she received her BA/MA and Ph.D. degrees.